Select High-Flow Self-Leveling Underlayments to Create Super Smooth Surfaces

 Ensure Proper Water Demand

-Mix your SLU within the water range specified.
+Mix your SLU to the water demand specified.
 Overwatering will lower the strength and may cause cracking and debonding.
 Additionally, a white film may form on the surface of the cured underlayment if the product is overwatered.

 Failure to properly mix the SLU may make it difficult to work with and lead to improper flow, cracking or an irregular surface.
 Mix a minimum of two bags at a time when barrel mixing to ensure optimum efficiencies during the application.